 I originally posted this back in 2013.
-My daughter had been wearing her glasses for just under a year.
+Yes, my daughter wears glasses and has been wearing her glasses since she was about a year.

-Every once in awhile when I am out and about I get a feeling of being followed, I get a tap on the shoulder or I am just stopped and asked the big question “How did you know your child needed glasses, if you don’t mind me asking?”
-I am all to happy to let them know.
+Every once in awhile when I am out and about I get a feeling of being followed.
+I get a tap on the shoulder or I am just stopped and asked the big question “How did you know your child needed glasses if you don’t mind me asking?”
+I am all too happy to let them know.

-At about 6 months we started noticing her eye turning more frequently so we made an appointment with our family doctor to get his advise on the matter.
+At about 6 months we started noticing her eye turning more frequently.
+An appointment was made with our family doctor to get his advice on the matter.
 We were referred to a children’s Eye Specialist and had an appointment within a few months.

 Newborns have their eyes checked after birth to rule out any eye conditions, such as a congenital cataract.
 But when should we start booking our babes for regular eye exams?
 “If your child isn’t exhibiting any abnormality or there isn’t a family history of eye problems, checkups usually begin around age two or three,” says Dr. Rajiv Bindlish, an ophthalmologist in Oakville, Ont.
 “A family doctor or optometrist can do a screening to see if your child has any signs of amblyopia [lazy eye] or strabismus [when an eye turns inward or outward, sometimes called a cross-eye].
 If this is the case, your family doctor can refer your child to an ophthalmologist or optometrist.”
 While these conditions are not extremely common – one to five per cent of children have amblyopia and about five per cent have strabismus – if they’re not detected early on, they can lead to serious visual consequences.
 If nothing unusual is found during the screening, most children can have their eyes checked every one to two years after that.

 Read the article further at Canadian Living